-Students have the opportunity choose from a wide range of academic and technical courses to study from Year 10, choosing three free choices.
+Students have the opportunity to choose from a wide range of academic and technical courses to study from Year 10, choosing two free choices.
 Here students can begin to develop interests and passions both in their option choices and the extra-curricular opportunities available.
 A student may choose additional science and yet maintain their musical interest and learning through membership of the Jazz Band.
 Another might choose Sports Studies and add to this experience by taking part in Ten Tors and sports teams.
 The formal curriculum and the extended curriculum together provide a wide range of challenging, enriching learning.
 Many of the activities in the extended curriculum are mixed age and ability, students learn from and through each other.

 In the Sixth Form each student follows a stretching, structured study programme from a combination of A Levels/ Level 3 BTEC, Extended Project Qualification, GCSE retakes plus the Diploma Award which is made up of a variety of enrichment activities, Careers Education and independent study.
 The Sixth Form curriculum is designed to equip students with the learning and skills necessary for progress to successful and rewarding destinations after Queen Elizabeth’s.